-- Have been in attendance 9th 12th grades or a minimum of eight semesters, or be able to verify thirteen years of school attendance. - Must complete the required State Assessments. - In order to graduate early, students must meet board and state graduation requirements.
+Have been in attendance 9th - 12th grades or a minimum of eight semesters, or be able to

+- verify thirteen years of school attendance. - Must complete the required State Assessments. - In order to graduate early, students must meet board and state graduation requirements.
 Additionally, a student must submit an Early Graduation Application to the building principal. - Be enrolled in six subjects each semester of the eight required semesters. - Complete the minimum credits for graduation, including:

-A complete list of MHS graduation requirements, Montague High School course offerings, Advanced Placement Courses and other Counseling Department information can be found in our Montague High School Course Guide.
+A complete list of MHS graduation requirements, Montague High School course offerings, Advanced Placement Courses and other Counseling Department information can be found on the Counseling website.